rhinobase/hono-rate-limiter/packages/cloudflare/README.md

 #### `prefix`

-The text to prepend to the key in Redis.
+The text to prepend to the key in the KV namespace.

 Defaults to `hrl:`.